WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/gsoc.md

 This project would suit a candidate who is interested in integrating existing open-source web-based tools into a local HPC instance.

-Existing image processing tools are available as Google Colab projects providing 	ease of access to challenging processing tasks such as machine learning and deep 	learning packages.
+Existing image processing tools are available as Google Colab projects providing ease of access to challenging processing tasks such as machine learning and deeplearning packages.
 This workflow is not suitable for some sensitive datasets, thus implementing instances of these packages within the IPP would allow for such workflows to be run on local hardware in adherence with funding body policy.

 The candidate would be responsible for developing both the front end interface as well as the back end integration into the HPC job scheduler.